 He has lived in Israel since 1984 with his wife Naomi and 5 children.

 Meir Balofsky has been the Informal Education Director of the Israel Experience at Bar Ilan University since the program’s inception.
 Meir has been actively involved in both formal and informal education with Jewish youth for nearly 20 years.
 He is originally from Toronto, where he was a classroom teacher, a youth/family programming director as well as a published author in Canadian Jewish History.
 Meir made aliyah with his family in 2004 and is currently in his 10th year working with the Overseas Program at Bar Ilan University.

-Mrs. Natalie Menaged is the Director of Recruitment & Admissions for The Israel Experience, as well as Israel Advocacy coordinator and Men’s Campus Em Bayit.
-Natalie was formerly the National Director, and Director of Education, at Hasbara Fellowships, a branch of Aish HaTorah dedicated to educating, training and inspiring students to stand up for Israel on university campuses.
+Mrs. Natalie Menaged is the Director of Recruitment & Admissions for The Israel Experience.
+Natalie was formerly the National Director at Hasbara Fellowships, a branch of Aish HaTorah dedicated to educating, training and inspiring students to stand up for Israel on university campuses.
 Natalie was the founder and president of Gators for Israel at the University of Florida, where she studied political science and religion.
 Natalie also studied at Shearim seminary in Jerusalem for two years.
 Most importantly, Natalie is mother to four energetic children who love Israel XP students!